 The Company is from a legal perspective classed as the ‘Data Controller.”

-The formal mechanism for members to raise concerns regarding the processing of personal data is primarily to email: firstname.lastname@example.org or send a letter to: The Worshipful Company of Plumbers Carpenters’ Hall, 1 Throgmorton Avenue, London, EC2N 2JJ.
+The formal mechanism for members (or others) to raise concerns regarding the processing of personal data is primarily to email: firstname.lastname@example.org or send a letter to: The Worshipful Company of Plumbers Carpenters’ Hall, 1 Throgmorton Avenue, London, EC2N 2JJ.
 However, verbal enquiries will be treated appropriately by Company staff members, although a written follow up may be requested, if appropriate.

 For certain financial matters (e.g. late payment of quarterage or for an event you have attended) the Company reserves the right to contact you as it will have a legitimate interest on behalf of all members.